San Jose – Panama Border

-Eventually, you will reach San Isidro in 3-4 hours.
+Eventually, you will reach San Isidro in 3 to 4 hours.
 From San Isidro, you may visit Dominical on the coast or continue south toward Golfito and the Panamanian border.
-Leaving San Isidro, head for Palmar Norte, and then continue to Paso Canoas or Golfito.
+Leaving San Isidro, head for Palmar Norte and then continue to Paso Canoas or Golfito.
 Paso Canoas is the main border crossing between Panama and Costa Rica.
 Check with the consulate in San Jose for current visa requirements.

 Hotel & Eats

-There is a hotel that may seem out of place at first in a Costa Rican setting, but it offers an interesting take for accommodation.
+There is a hotel that may seem out of place at first in a Costa Rican setting but offers an interesting take on accommodation.
 Before leaving Costa Rica, stay a few nights at Vista Castillo Hotel in Golfito.
 Its medieval castle facade is as inviting as its quality rooms with breathtaking ocean views.
 They also serve complimentary breakfast!

 If you’re driving into Panama intending to travel to South America, there is an obstacle called the Darien Gap.
 This mass of tropical jungle prevents anyone from driving between Central and South America.
 There is a ferry boat from Colon, Panama, to Cartagena, Colombia.
 Travelers note that the Interamerican Hwy changes from CA 1 to CA 2 past Cartago to the border with Panama.